Student Services Office

 The first thing you need to know when it comes to taking public transport in the Netherlands is the OV-chipkaart.
 The OV-chipkaart (OV stands for openbaar vervoer, or public transport) is the Dutch smart-card payment system that operates across the country for all public transport options.
 There are two types of OV-chipkaart: anonymous and personal.
 Anonymous cards can be bought and topped-up from machines and ticket offices at train and metro stations.
 Personal cards need to be purchased online, and you will need to provide a photo for the card.
 These cards can be topped-up online or at a ticket machine.
 Alternatively, you can sign up for automatic top-ups when your balance falls below a certain amount.

 Journey costs are determined by distance.
 When you check in, a boarding fare is debited from your card.
 This fare varies depending on the mode of transport.
 When you check out at your destination, you will then be refunded this boarding fare, minus the charge for the kilometers you’ve traveled.
-If you fail to check out, you will have to pay the whole boarding fare, which could be up to 20 euro.
-For more information, visit the OV-chipkaart website (opens in new tab).
+If you fail to check out, you will have to pay the whole boarding fare, which could be up to 20 euros.
+For more information, visit the OV-chipkaart website.

 Founded in 1915, Webster University is committed to ensuring high-quality learning experiences that transform students for global citizenship and individual excellence.
 Prepare for your next step and explore our community resources.